smhaller/ldap-overleaf-sl/README.md

 # Publish a new version

-On branch main, create a new GitHub release with a tag `vx.x.x.y` with `x.x.x` being the version of overleaf used.
-Currently `v5.1.1.y`
+On branch main, create a new GitHub release with a tag `x.x.x.y` with `x.x.x` being the version of overleaf used.
+Currently `5.1.1.y`

 # Free Overleaf Ldap Implementation